If you are looking for an airfoil plotting program for your Macintosh or

 using CompuFoil software, and of course complete ordering information.

-(Super Numerical Airfoil Creation Kit) has a creation engine for NACA airfoils,
+airfoils.
+DesignFOILhas a creation engine for NACA airfoils,

-flap-bender/aileron-maker, and virtual wind tunnel, and it can plot airfoils
+flap-bender/aileron-maker, and virtual wind tunnel, and it can plot

 Sandro Fergnani submitted rfile to us for posting here on our web site.